How to compare personal loans for bad credit

 If you have bad credit, you might have a hard time qualifying for a personal loan without a cosigner since a lot of lenders only approve borrowers who have good to excellent credit.
 And even if you do qualify for one, you’ll most likely pay a high-interest rate and fees.

-Luckily, some lenders offer personal loans designed for borrowers with bad credit.
+Luckily, some lenders offer personal loans designed for bad credit.
 Before choosing a lender, compare multiple lenders’ eligibility requirements, borrowing costs, loan terms and what type of features are offered.

 Check your other qualifications